kasperpagh/UfoBlogHandIn/README.md

 docker stats list the memory usage in an easy to digest fashion, without the need for strenuous conversion between bytes and megabytes.

+## What We Can Learn From This

+Using a MongoDB one must be weary of the amount of data that they have to handle.
+When handling millions of data points, it is imperative to use indices if you do not wish to demolish your users experiences.
+Indices are not difficult to setup and they allow for a faster performance.
+Lastly one must also make sure that their server has enough ram to handle large amounts of data especially when indexed.